keb/keb.github.io/content/reviews.md

 [← backlog](/backlog)

+## Castlevania: Circle of the Moon
+  * **3/5** *(11/23/2022)* - Miniature Metroidvania for Gameboy Advance.
+Overall, a solid game.
+Imagine minimal Syphony of the Night with far less loot and no equippable items.
+Most of the magic in this game is in the form of "DSS" Cards, which are cards that are randomly dropped.
+Combining two cards allows for a variety of abilities that consume MP.
+The map design in CotM is very basic, and the bosses range from easy to straight up bullshit.
+(Un)fortunately, bosses are easy to cheese.

 ## Blazing Chrome
   * **4/5** *(06/24/2022)* - A Contra clone, but a good one.
 An amazing imitation of a 16-bit era game, with tight controls, awesome character and enemy design, and challenging but fair difficulty.